Spaulding School Building: The building

 The building was designed by Vermont architect and builder Lambert Packard (1832–1906).
 Trained by his father as a carpenter, Packard found employment as a draftsman and a pattern maker before becoming the carpenter foreman and later the company architect of E. and T. Fairbanks and Company in St. Johnsbury, Vermont.

 Packard designed many of St. Johnsbury's notable buildings, including the Fairbanks Museum and the North Church.
 According to biographer Allen D. Hodgdon, "During his career, Packard was called upon to design practically ever kind of building known to the profession."
 He designed over 800 buildings during his Vermont career from 1866 to 1906.

 The Spaulding School is Packard's interpretation of a popular mid-19th century architectural style known as Richardsonian Romanesque, named for the work of prominent Victorian architect Henry Hobson Richardson (1838–1881).
-In red brick and Barre granite, Packard referenced the weighty, polychromatic Romanesque style with large, round-arched entranceways, recessed windows with contrasting sills, carved capitals, and the characteristic towers and turrets.
+Using red brick and local Barre gray granite, Packard referenced the weighty, polychromatic Romanesque style with large, round-arched entranceways, recessed windows with contrasting sills, carved capitals, and characteristic towers and turrets.

 Spaulding Graded School

-The school was named for Jacob Shedd Spaulding (1811-188), principal from 1852 to 1880 of the Barre Academy, the private school that occupied the site from 1852 to 1885.
+The school was named for Jacob Shedd Spaulding (1811-1880), principal from 1852 to 1880 of the Barre Academy, the private school that occupied the site from 1852 to 1885.
 Spaulding was a graduate from Dartmouth College and a successful teacher at the Bakersfield Academy in Vermont before coming to Barre.
-He was a respected Vermont educator of "sound morals and religious principles."

 On August 15, 1891, former Academy graduate and Barre businessman Charles A. Smith declared the cornerstone, "a fine specimen of Barre granite," to be "well laid."
 The new school, dedicated in September 1892, contained nine large classrooms, a chapel, a chemical and physical laboratory, a library and two teachers' rooms; it housed high school and younger students.

-As other schools were constructed around the city, the earlier grades moved out, leaving grades nine through twelve in the building that was renamed Spaulding High School in 1895.
-In order to serve Barre's expanding population, an annex containing six new classrooms, an auditorium and a gymnasium was built in 1914 to complement the original facility.
+As other schools were constructed around the city, the earlier grades moved out, leaving grades nine through twelve in the building that was renamed Spaulding High School in 1894.
+In order to serve Barre's expanding population, an annex containing six new classrooms, an auditorium and a gymnasium was authorized in 1914 and opened for the school year in 1915.
 In 1964, a new, larger high school building was constructed on Ayers Street, and the old school began to serve grades six through eight.
-In 1995, a new K-8 facility was built on Parkside Terrace, consolidating the functions of the neighborhood schools scattered around the city.
+In 1995, a new K-8 facility was built, consolidating the functions of the neighborhood schools scattered around the city.
 The Spaulding School building then stood vacant.